plapier/css3-flashes/README.md

 ## Animation Behavior

 The animation behavior can be changed within flashes.js.
 The default time to display the flashes is 3 seconds; on mobile it is extended 2 seconds longer — 5 seconds by default.
+The time can be adjusted in javascripts/flashes.js.

 ## About

 These CSS3 flashes were created on the grounds of providing better functionality and visual appeal.
 They look best in WebKit-based browsers and Firefox, with all other browsers degrading rather gracefully.
-If you use these flashes in the wild, drop me a note and let me know. http://twitter.com/phillapier
+If you use these flashes in your app, drop me a note and let me know. http://twitter.com/phillapier